shuvangkardas/blog/_posts/2025-06-21-Python-Object-Oriented-Programming-Basic-Notes.md

 ## Terminology

 -   `self` Self represents the current object.
 Python converts the self into the current object during runtime.
+When you create many objects using the class, this `self` variable keeps tracks of individual object's properties.
+For that reasons, we need to pass this variable when creating class.
 -   `Object variable` This variable belongs to the individual objects of the class.
 -   `class variable` This is a shared variable for all objects.
 There is only one copy of this variable.
 All objects can access this variable and any change of this variable by any objects reflect on all other objects.
 -   `Class method` Class method bounds to the class only and has access to the class states.